What We Do at Rural Audiology

 Did you know that about 30% of all hearing losses can be prevented?
 At RAS, we strive to not only educate our patients on the causes of hearing loss, but to help them prevent hearing loss.
 Hearing protection plays a critical role in this role in this.
 We can take impressions of the ear to make custom fit, comfortable hearing protection.

-phone?
-We assist people with the TEPP grant application and with the Caption Call phone.
+Are you having difficulties hearing on the phone?
+We assist people with the TEPP grant application as well as referring to patients for a caption phone (one is available at our front desk for review).
 Perhaps you need a special alarm clock that is amplified or will even shake your pillow.
 We help with personal loops, personal amplifiers, TV listening systems, amplified stethoscopes and so much more!

 (Including tympanometry acoustic reflexes and reflex decay)